mantczakaus/ontvisc_regression_tests/README.md

 ### scripts/regression_scenarios/reg_&lt;SCENARIO&gt;.sh
 Specify directories of the databases, you will need.
 Depending on scenario, these could be:
-- `PATH_TO_BLAST_DB_FOLDER` (directory where you store the nt database) See more about which databases you will need in the [ONTViSc guide](https://github.com/eresearchqut/ontvisc?tab=readme-ov-file#installing-the-required-indexes-and-references).
+- `PATH_TO_BLAST_DB_FOLDER` (directory where you store the nt database)

 ### samplesheets/&lt;SCENARIO&gt;.csv
 Change `PATH_TO_FOLDER` to the folder to which you cloned the tests.